SeanKervick/data-heist-full-stack/README.md

 # About The Project

 **Assignment Overview**
 This project has being developed as part of a Higher Diploma in Computer Science final project.
-It is a browser-based cybersecurity gamified revision to that challenges users to complete interactive tasks.
+It is a browser-based cybersecurity gamified revision tool that challenges users to complete interactive tasks.

 ### Core Features (Backend):
 - User authentication with JWT (Sign Up, Login)